minatox-x/smarterz-ai/README.md

 # Smarterz AI

-A sleek, ChatGPT-inspired AI chat interface powered by Google Gemini (via gemini-web2api), deployable on Render for free.
+A sleek AI chat interface powered by Google Gemini Reverse Engineered (No need of API key or Authorization Cookies), deployable on Render for free.

 ## Features